 The music will only be transferred when the Apple Watch is on its charging cradle.
-Why?
-We have no idea.
 The playlist will be marked 'updating' until it's completed, after which it will say 'synced'.
 You can add multiple playlists if you want, but when you run out of space, they'll stop being added.

-After years of workarounds and hassle, the first iteration of the Apple Watch Spotify app is now here.
-It's by no means perfect, and features like offline playback and streaming over a cellular connection are absent (for now), but you can still get the basics on your wrist by following the steps below.
+After years of workarounds and hassle, the Apple Watch Spotify app is now here.
+It's by no means perfect, and features like offline playback and streaming over a cellular connection aren't available, but you can still get the basics on your wrist by following the steps below.

-Working for both free and Spotify Premium users, you'll need to first make sure that you have the Spotify smartphone app installed and that you're signed in.
-To do so on the wrist, go to the Watch app on your iPhone, search the App Store tab for 'Spotify', install it and open it on your Apple Watch.
+Working for both Spotify Free and Spotify Premium users, you'll need to first make sure that you have the Spotify smartphone app installed and that you're signed in.
+To do so on the wrist, go to the Watch app on your iPhone, search the App Store tab for 'Spotify', install it and then open it on your Apple Watch.

-Adding and playing music from Apple Watch Spotify app
+2. Add and play music from Apple Watch Spotify app

 You can add music to your library straight from the app itself.
 The prominently placed heart can be tapped, and the track will be added to your music library.
-To retrieve it, just go to the Songs list in your Spotify library.
+To retrieve it, just go to the Songs list in your Spotify library on iPhone.

-As we mentioned in the Spotify section, you're unfortunately unable to play music through the service if you're offline or relying on the Watch's cellular connection.
+If you're a Spotify subscriber, you're unfortunately unable to play music through the service if you're offline or relying on the Watch's cellular connection.
 However, it's a different story if you have Apple Music and the correct Apple Watch model.

 When syncing to any version of the Watch through Apple Music, it will use the device's internal storage in order to allow you to play tracks without the help of your phone.
 If you're offline, though, you obviously can't start searching for new tracks or playlists - you're stuck with what's downloaded on the Watch.